akson-ai/akson/README.md

 Each assistant implements the `def run(chat: Chat) -> None` interface, which defines how the assistant processes and responds to messages.
 You can write a custom assistant by implementing this interface, giving you control over the conversation flow and allowing you to send control messages to the frontend application.

-### Agent
+### LLMAssistant
-An Agent is a class that implements Assistant's `run` method.
+An LLMAssistant is a class that implements Assistant's `run` method.
-It's the implementation of an assistant's behavior.
-Agents live in the [`api/assistants`](./api/assistants) folder.
+It uses LiteLLM for LLM integration and provides a wrapper around the LLM to make it easier to use in assistants.
-The Agent class provides an abstraction for creating assistants by specifying:
+The LLMAssistant class provides an abstraction for creating assistants by specifying:
-- Agent name
+- Assistant name
 - Instructions
 - Tools